docker/docs/docker-for-windows/edge-release-notes.md

 ### New

-- **Docker Desktop Dashboard:** The new Docker Desktop **Dashboard** provides a user-friendly interface which enables you to interact with containers and applications, and manage the lifecycle of your applications directly from your machine.
+- **Docker Desktop Dashboard:** The new Docker Desktop **Dashboard** provides a user-friendly interface which enables you to interact with containers and applications, and manage the lifecycle of your applications directly from the UI.
 In addition, it allows you to access the logs, view container details, and monitor resource utilization to explore the container behavior.

   To access the Dashboard UI, select the Docker menu from the system tray and then click **Dashboard**.

-- **WSL 2 Backend:** Docker Desktop WSL 2 Tech Preview has been replaced with the new Docker Desktop WSL 2 Backend.
+- **WSL 2 backend:** The new Docker Desktop WSL 2 backend replaces the Docker Desktop WSL 2 Tech Preview.
 The WSL 2 backend architecture introduces support for Kubernetes, provides an updated Docker daemon, offers VPN-friendly networking, and additional features.
-For more information, see [Docker Desktop WSL 2 Backend](https://engineering.docker.com/2019/10/new-docker-desktop-wsl2-backend/).
+For more information, see [Docker Desktop WSL 2 backend](https://engineering.docker.com/2019/10/new-docker-desktop-wsl2-backend/).

 - **New file sharing implementation:** Docker Desktop introduces a new file sharing implementation which uses gRPC, FUSE, and Hypervisor sockets instead of Samba, CIFS, and Hyper-V networking.
 The new implementation  offers improved I/O performance.
 Additionally, when using the new file system: